 Called the aristocrats of evergreens, hemlock trees (Tsuga spp.) are striking, graceful, even poetic.
 They add texture and color to any yard and a touch of class with their artistically spaced, slightly drooping branches.
-Four species of this exceptional tree are native to the U.S. and, as the elite of landscape conifers, definitely merit consideration for inclusion in your yard.
+Four types of hemlock are native to the U.S. and, as the elite of landscape conifers, they definitely merit consideration for inclusion in your yard.

-Only the largest backyards can accommodate the Western hemlock (Tsuga heterophylla), a true giant.
-It grows into an enormous and glorious tree, sometimes shooting up more than 250 feet tall with a spread of 40 feet in USDA zones 6 through 8.
-It stands erect, with blue-green flattened needles on its downward-sloping branches.
-Although it does not live as long as Eastern hemlock, the tree has a 150-year life span.
+Only the largest backyards can accommodate the massive Western hemlock (Tsuga heterophylla), a true giant.
+It grows into an enormous and glorious tree, sometimes shooting up more than 250 feet tall with a branch spread of 40 feet.